-In Ireland, discrimination has a specific meaning under the Employment Equality Acts 1998 and 2004 and the Equal Status Acts 2000 and 2004.
+In Ireland, discrimination has a specific meaning under the Employment Equality Acts 1998-2015 and the Equal Status Acts 2000-2015.
 It is described as the treatment of a person in a less favourable way than another person is, has been or would be treated in a comparable situation on any of the following nine grounds:

 There are different types of discrimination covered by legislation:

 Direct discrimination occurs when a person is treated less favourably than another, in similar circumstances, based on one of the nine grounds.

 Indirect discrimination is about practices or policies, which seem fair at first sight but which in effect, either intentionally or more often un-intentionally, result in discrimination against a minority ethnic group or groups.